Skip to main content Skip to footer

 If earnings have been made overseas, applicants should note that the uplift ratio that may have applied to an initial application will not apply to an extension.

-Earnings can also be claimed from employment or through self-employment.
+Earnings could also be claimed from employment or through self-employment.

-For an extension application, applicants can only claim points for UK Experience based on their previous earnings.
+For an extension application, applicants could only claim points for UK Experience based on their previous earnings.

-Applicants must be able to demonstrate that they can support themselves and any dependants financially for the entire duration of their stay in the UK without recourse to public funds.
+Applicants had to demonstrate they could support themselves and any dependants financially for the entire duration of their stay in the UK without recourse to public funds.

-In order to show this they must provide evidence of a consistent level of cash funds for a 90-day period.
-The amounts an applicant will need to show for themselves and their dependants are detailed below.
+In order to show this they had to provide evidence of a consistent level of cash funds for a 90-day period.
+The amounts an applicant would need to show for themselves and their dependants are detailed below.

 Tier 1 General Migrant Present in the UK for more than 12 months £900, (£945 from 1 July)